By Nancy Armitage

 Roman Punch a la Huntington (Cold) from a 1907 recipe

-The original Roman Punch was served as a frozen or iced punch.
-A Roman Punch with champagne or rum or both & fruit juices.
+The original Roman Punch was served as a frozen punch or iced punch.
+A Roman Punch has champagne and rum or both & fruit juices.
 This recipe is adapted recipe from 1907 cookbook by Paul Richards called Breads, Cakes, Pastries, Ices.
-The recipe states to blend ingredients in a blender & place in punch bowl; but I don’t think that is necessary.
+I found this cookbook in Mr. H. E. Huntingtons cookbook collection at the Huntington Library San Marino, CA. The recipe states to blend ingredients in a blender & place in punch bowl; but I don’t think that is necessary.

 1 large crystal or fine china punch bowl (no silver)